Power, petrol shortages in Tripoli irk Libyans

 Libyans are already grappling with the impact of Gaddafi's isolation and almost six months of civil conflict that has torn the country in two between government and rebel-held areas, as well as bringing the NATO airstrikes.

-In coastal areas around Tripoli, cars line up for kilometers (miles) at the few petrol stations still open.
+In coastal areas around Tripoli, cars line up for kilometres (miles) at the few petrol stations still open.
 Many Libyans have sold their cars or parked them indefinitely for lack of fuel.

 During a month when families and friends typically gather for elaborate evening meals after a day-long fast, ordinary cooking fuel has become scarce and expensive.
 A gas container that cost less than the equivalent of $2-3 a few months ago can cost at least 20 times that amount, if it can be found.